-In calculating the number and proportion of children living in unemployed households, this edition of Children Count has shifted from using the General Household Survey (GHS) to using the LFS and the newer QLFS.
-The LFS provide a more accurate depiction of employment in South Africa than the GHS, and the derived results are comparable with other analyses such as the government's Development Indicators.
+In calculating the number and proportion of children living in households with no employed members, Children Count - Abantwana Babalulekile in 2009 shifted from using the GHS to using the LFS and the newer QLFS.
+The labour force-oriented surveys provide a more accurate depiction of employment in South Africa than the GHS, and the derived results are comparable with other analyses such as the government's Development Indicators.

-Calculations for each year have been backdated to 2003 using the LFS September data for the years 2003 to 2007 and the QLFS 3rd quarter data for 2008 and 2009.
-It is important to note, therefore, that rates of children living in unemployed households provided in this (and future) editions are not directly comparable to rates in previous issues of Children Count (which drew on data from the GHS).
+Calculations for each year were backdated to 2003 using the LFS September data for the years 2003 to 2007 and the QLFS 3rd quarter data for 2008.
+Calculations for 2009 and 2010 are similarly based on 3rd quarter data.
+Due to the change in survey used, the rates of children living in unemployed households provided in 2009 and later editions are not directly comparable to rates in previous calculations of the Children Count - Abantwana Babalulekile project (which drew on data from the GHS).

-For more information about the design and limitations of the labour force surveys, see the discussion on the GHS above, and the metadata for the LFS and QLFS, available online.
+For more information about the design and limitations of the Labour Force Surveys, see the discussion on the GHS above, and the metadata for the LFS and QLFS, available online.